 #1: European Digital Identity Wallet (EUDI)

-In 2025, the European Union is rolling out a new type of tool: the European Digital Identity Wallet (EUDI).
-It is a secure mobile application that allows citizens to store their personal information (name, ID card, driving licence, diplomas, etc.) and use it to identify themselves online.
 For example, it will be possible to prove one’s age or sign an official document without having to present a physical card.
-The wallet is managed by Member States, ensuring greater security, transparency, and respect for privacy than solutions offered by major private platforms.
+The wallet is managed by Member States, which ensures greater security, transparency, and respect for privacy than solutions offered by major private platforms.

 #2: eIDAS 2.0: A Strengthened Regulatory Framework

-The development of European Digital Identity Wallets (EUDI) is based on a new European law: the eIDAS 2.0 regulation.
-This regulation, which replaces a first version from 2014, requires each EU country to offer its citizens a digital identity wallet recognised throughout Europe.
-Thanks to eIDAS 2.0, citizens will be able to use their wallet in all EU countries, with the guarantee of retaining control over their personal data: they will choose which information to share, and with whom.
+Thanks to eIDAS 2.0, citizens will be able to use their wallet in all EU countries, with the guarantee of retaining control over their personal data.
+They will choose which information to share, and with whom.
 The goal is also to reduce dependence on major private tech companies, such as Google or Apple, by offering a secure European alternative.

 #3: Rise of Biometric Authentication